 Through these experiences, students practice and develop the habits of mind and characteristics of life-long learners including persisting, thinking flexibly, striving for accuracy and precision, questioning and posing problems, creating, imagining and innovating, and thinking interdependently.

 Specials: Students rotate through specials’ classes to gain exposure to other disciplines and enrich their experiences.
-Specials are: Art, Music, PE, Science, and Lego/Engineering.
+Specials are: Art, Music, PE, STEM and Project Connections.